OHDSI/omock/paper/paper.md

 The second approach enables users to provide bespoke data tables in OMOP CDM format, which are used as a foundation to build a customised mock CDM with them.

-These flexible options ensure that `omock` can accommodate various testing scenarios and requirements for developers and researchers working with OMOP CDM.
+These flexible options ensure that `omock` can accommodate various testing scenarios and requirements for developers and researchers working with the OMOP CDM.
 Both approaches are not mutually exclusive and can be combined.

 The `omock` package is available in CRAN version 0.3.2 [@omock], and currently there are six packages that depend on it for testing purposes.